Kids? Half Day Overlanding

 One of the best ways to explore these tracks is to pinpoint an area on Google maps and simply go, it won’t be until you get there that these hidden tracks become more obvious [even on satellite view most are obscured by trees].
 Particularly in woodland there can be literally dozens of hidden trails ready to explore.

-Some of these trails lead nowhere, a half hour jaunt through what seems to be a fine bet that there will be something at the end can turn out to simply be the top of a mountain, or the trail simply ends abruptly with no notice.
+Some of these trails lead nowhere, a half hour jaunt through what seems to be a fine bet that there will be something at the end can turn out to simply be the top of a mountain, or the trail simply ends abruptly with no notice – this is very common.

 Taking a half day overlanding and exploring the local area remains one of our ‘things do do’ at the weekend, it gets the kids away from social media, phones and tablets, its healthy and simply better than sitting in the house or working on a Sunday, we all need a break right?